albar965/littlenavmap-manual/src/en/MENUS.rst

 Reset all Messages
 ^^^^^^^^^^^^^^^^^^

-Re-enable all dialogs that were disabled by selecting ``Do not show this dialog again`` or similar messages.
+Re-enable all dialog windows that were disabled by selecting ``Do not show this dialog again`` or similar messages.

-All warning and note dialogs will show up again after selecting this.
-Hide them again manually by selecting the ``Do not show this dialog again`` buttons.
+All warning and notification dialogs will show up again after selecting this menu item.
+Hide the dialog windows manually again by selecting the ``Do not show this dialog again`` buttons.

+Note that a few important messages are enabled again when updating *Little Navmap*.

 .. _reset-and-restart: